-Lead poisoning is particularly high in Michigan and other states in the Great Lakes region because of our states’ high percentage of homes built before 1978 when lead paint was banned, crumbing water infrastructure, and heavy industrial production.
-Further, lead poisoning disproportionately impacts black and brown communities.
-This is due to racist housing practices in the past like redlining and ongoing disinvestment into communities of color leading to a lack of safe, healthy and affordable homes.
+Michigan and other Great Lakes states have a high percentage of homes built before 1978, when lead paint was banned.
+Old homes can continue to expose families to lead.
+Adding to the sources of lead exposure, this region has a history of heavy industrial production and aging, crumbling water pipes.
+Further, lead poisoning disproportionately impacts Black and brown communities due to racist housing practices of the past and today that lead to a lack of safe, healthy, and affordable homes.

 Our Policy Priorities

-While testing homes is paramount, we cannot forget to test kids too.
-We’re calling for universal testing of all children at one and two years of age.
-This is the best way to ensure that all lead poisoned children have access to the services and resources that they need and that no child falls through the cracks.
+Universal Testing of all children at one and two years of age will ensure that all lead poisoned children have access to the services and resources that they need and that no child falls through the cracks (passed October 2023).

-Finally, we’re also advocating for states, like Michigan, to take over the enforcement of the federal Renovation, Repair and Painting Act to ensure that contractors are properly trained to work on homes with lead paint hazards.
+Renovation, Repair and Painting Act (RRP): States, like Michigan, should take over the enforcement of the federal Renovation, Repair and Painting Act to ensure that contractors are properly trained to work on homes with lead paint hazards.

 Webinar: Lead as an Environmental Justice Issue